The Rich Field Telescope or RFT has a long history. The idea behind the RFT is "how low of a power can I profitably use with a given objective".

-We have narrowed our space of "ultimate" RFT systems to refractors of f/6 or shorter: slower than that and we require an unreasonable eyepiece.
+We have narrowed our space of "ultimate" RFT systems to refractors of f/6 or faster: slower than that and we require an unreasonable eyepiece.

-Since the shorter the refractor the more expensive and the harder it is to control aberrations, that effectively means a refractor between f/4 and f/6.
+Since the shorter the refractor focal-length the more expensive it is and the harder it is to control aberrations, that effectively means a refractor between f/4 and f/6.

 Our aperture should be greater than 50-70mm (below that we can easily use binoculars).
-We are limited at about 200-250mm at the high end due to unavailability and cost.
+We are limited at about 200mm at the high end due to unavailability and cost.